 I began crib training my children from birth.
 But it was a slow process – one that meant I was trying to get them to sleep in a crib for as long as possible each day.
 And the next day, I tried to make it for a few minutes longer.

 Crib training is a process – it won’t happen overnight.
 But it will happen!

 So how do you help a baby transition to a crib?

 I started at birth.
 After all, the hospital already has those cute little baby carriers and my newborn would sleep in that for a short while.
 So, I kept that up.

 At home, that translated into feeding the baby and putting them down into their bassinet for a few minutes.
 Then, if my child settled down and went to sleep for a nap, great!
-I had a short cat nap’s worth of time to do what I needed to – like shower.
+I had a short cat nap’s worth of time to do what I needed to – like take a shower.